Summer Financial Aid InformationPage address: https://www.mnsu.edu/campushub/summer/

 Minnesota’s student population includes many parents who need affordable, quality child care in order to continue their education at a college or university.
 To be considered for this grant, you must meet the Summer Financial Aid Criteria, as noted above.

-If you submitted an application for a Minnesota Child Care Grant during the 2014-2015 academic year, you do not need to submit a new application for Summer Semester.
+If you submitted an application for a Minnesota Child Care Grant during the 2015-2016 academic year, you do not need to submit a new application for Summer Term.

 Minnesota GI Bill Grant Program